-The council tax and NDR income included in the Comprehensive Income and Expenditure Statement is the council's share of accrued income for However, the vear. regulations determine the amount of council tax and NDR that must be included in the council's General Fund.
-Therefore, the difference between income the included in the Comprehensive Income and Expenditure Statement and the amount required by regulation to be credited to the General Fund is taken to Collection Fund Adjustment the Account and included as a reconciling item in the Movement in Reserves Statement.
+The council tax and NDR income included in the Comprehensive Income and Expenditure Statement is the council's share of accrued income for the vear.
+However. regulations determine the amount of council tax and NDR that must be included in the council's General Fund.
+Therefore, the difference between the income included in the Comprehensive Income and Expenditure Statement and the amount required by regulation to be credited to the General Fund is taken to the Collection Fund Adjustment Account and included as a reconciling item in the Movement in Reserves Statement.